rationetwork/form-script-install/widget/README.md

 ## Get Started
 Your code snippet comes in two parts.
 ### Part 1, Container Tag
-Paste this where you want the form to run on your site.
+Paste this where you want the widget to run on your site.

 ```html
 <div id="ccWidget"></div>